Setting Out For Traverse

 Melanie made a delicious chicken salad with Cherokee Purple tomatoes that our boat neighbor in Harrisville had given us.
 They were delicious, and followed by a chocolatey dessert after which we watched the sun slowly sink below the horizon while listening to some relaxing piano music.
 This definitely makes up for all the lousy weather we experience during our journeys.

-We went to a local breakfast place the next morning for a filling mail and I worked that day late Into the night, stopping only for a short while to get some pizza in between bouts of rain.
-Saturday morning I finished up my work tasks and then we took a walk into town for some coffee and to shop at the farmers market.
+We went to a local breakfast place the next morning for a filling meal and I worked that day late Into the night, stopping only for a short while to get some pizza in between bouts of rain.
+Saturday morning I finished up my work tasks and then we took a walk into town for some coffee and to shop at the local farmers market.
 We wandered around town before heading back to the boat where we cleaned up and prepared for departure.
-We made a reservation for Mackinac Island and during the afternoon a boat pulled in next to us from Kelly’s island!
-We spent some time chatting with him before Melanie made dinner.
+With the rotten weather, we figured many people had cancelled their reservations, so on a whim we tried to reserve a dock at Mackinac Island and we got lucky – we were able to make a reservation for Mackinac Island for the following day!
+During the afternoon a boat pulled in next to us from Kelley’s island!
+We spent some time chatting with them before Melanie made dinner.
 Meatballs and vermicelli, yum!
 We took another walk and found a Causeway over the swamp with beautiful views of the lake and the cattails, then came back to the boat, took a shower and watched a movie before heading to bed.

-Sunday we morning we took a walk and then ate some breakfast and had a good cup of coffee before preparing the boat for departure.
-We left, fueled up, pumped out the holding tank and then headed out into the lake to our next stop, Mackinac Island.
+Sunday morning we took a walk and then ate some breakfast and had a good cup of coffee before preparing the boat for departure.
+We left, fueled up with diesel, pumped out the holding tank and then headed out into the lake to our next stop, Mackinac Island.
 We started off with full sail and sailed toward Bois Blanc Island before tacking and aiming for Mackinac.
-It was fairly calm, the waves were only one to two ft, but the wind was quite strong.
+It was fairly calm, the waves were only one to two ft as the water was sheltered by the island, but the wind was quite strong.
 At one point we had to roll up our jib as we were heeling too much but the wind moderated a little and we were under full sail at a nice clip toward the island.
 As we sailed up the South Shore of Bois Blanc, the Grand Hotel slowly slipped into view on Mackinac Island.
 Clouds thinned out and little pieces of sunshine warmed us.

 We were near the harbor entrance when we lowered our sails, turned on the engine and motored into the harbor.
 We hailed the Harbor Master to find out where our dock was and then pulled in quietly and easily next to a small power boat.
 Our location was ideal.
 We were at the very end on the east side so we had quite a bit of privacy but were close to everything.
 The marina is across the road from a park at the bottom of a hill and at the top of the hill is the fort.
 We took Windsor for a walk and then returned back to the boat where we got changed and headed over to the Grand Hotel.
 We strolled through town which was extremely busy, up the hill and entered the hotel.